-For the undergraduate programs, transfer credits are accepted from accredited or approved institutions for courses whose content is similar to a course offered at WAAST and when a minimum grade of a C was earned for the course.
+For the Bachelor of Theology program, transfer credits are accepted from accredited or approved institutions for courses whose content is similar to a course offered at WAAST and when a minimum grade of a C was earned for the course.
 However, all transfer students must take the Research Methodology and Thesis courses offered at WAAST, even if a similar course was taken previously.
 To earn the BTh degree, at least 33 credit hours must be taken through the WAAST program.
 Transfer credits do not affect the cumulative GPA.

-For the graduate program, up to 12 transfer credits are accepted from accredited or approved institutions for courses whose content is similar to a course offered at AGGST and when a minimum grade of a B was earned for the course.
+For the master's program, up to 12 transfer credits are accepted from accredited or approved institutions for courses whose content is similar to a course offered at AGGST and when a minimum grade of a B was earned for the course.
 Again, all students must take the Research Methods course offered in the AGGST program, even if a similar course was taken previously.

-Graduation Requirements for the Bachelor of Theology Degree and Postsecondary Diploma in Theology
+Graduation Requirements for the Mature Admission Diploma

-The WAAST Board of Governors awards the degree or diploma only after the following requirements are met:
+The WAAST Board of Governors awards the Mature Admission Diploma diploma only after the following requirements are met: